What are the 10 Steps in Performing CPR?

 Step 3.
 Call 911

 If the victim is not responding, activate the emergency medical services by calling 911 or asking a bystander to call.
 If possible, ask a bystander to look for an AED machine.
-You can find AEDs in most offices and public buildings.
+AEDs are located in most offices and public buildings.
 If you are alone, call 911 first before performing CPR.

 Look, listen, and feel for normal breathing for no longer than 10 seconds.
 Watch for chest rise and fall, listen for breath sounds, and feel for any air movement on your cheek.
 If the person doesn't have a pulse and not breathing, it indicates a cardiac arrest, and CPR should be started immediately.